luantorrex/zettelkasten-front/README.md

 1. Clone this repository.
 2. Install dependencies after setting up your Angular environment.
-3. Run the development server (serves the front-end at `http://localhost:8000`).
-Visit `http://localhost:8000/` for the login page and `http://localhost:8000/notes/` for notes.
+3. Run the development server (serves the front-end at `http://localhost:8000`) which lists notes pulled from `http://localhost:3000/notes`.
 4. Ensure the backend API is running (by default at `http://localhost:3000`).

 ```